bodo-ai/Bodo/docs/development/testing_poc_SQL.rst

 `edited SQL code for OmniSci <https://github.com/Bodo-inc/claims_poc/blob/master/tests/omnisci/get_csv.sql>`_

+- Don't try to run this query with OmniSci as it requires data that was not in the repo
+- But do look at it for inspirations

 `test Python code correctness <https://github.com/Bodo-inc/claims_poc/blob/master/tests/test_python.py>`_

 test1.py through test9.py are used to `test Bodo code correctness <https://github.com/Bodo-inc/claims_poc/tree/master/tests>`_